 You can follow Taiaiake on Twitter: @Taiaiake.
 Access Taiaiake's academic papers here.
 Recent writings and videos of speaches and interviews as well as future writings and blogs are located on his website: http://taiaiake.net/.

 In 2008 Jeff was awarded the Faculty of Human and Social Development Award for Teaching Excellence.
 Jeff's first book, entitled Forced Federalism: Contemporary Challenges to Indigenous Nationhood (2008, University of Oklahoma Press), examines how Indigenous nations in the U.S. have mobilized politically as they encounter new threats to their governance from state policymakers.
-Jeff's next book is a co-edited volume (with Professor Tom Holm) entitled The Power of Peoplehood: Regenerating Indigenous Nations (Forthcoming, University of Texas Press) which brings together native scholars from Canada and U.S to discuss contemporary strategies for revitalizing Indigenous communities.
+Jeff's next book is a co-edited volume (with Professor Tom Holm) entitled The Power of Peoplehood: Regenerating Indigenous Nations (Forthcoming) which brings together native scholars from Canada and U.S to discuss contemporary strategies for revitalizing Indigenous communities.
 Other works in progress focus on notions of sustainable self-determination, practicing insurgent education, and a comparative critique of state apologies/truth and reconciliation efforts as they impact Indigenous nations in Canada, Australia, Guatemala and Peru.
 Jeff's research has been published in: Alternatives, American Indian Quarterly, Global Governance, Human Rights Quarterly, Nationalism and Ethnic Studies, and Social Science Journal.

 Heidi Kiiwetinepinesiik Stark